zoolanders/documentation/src/pages/essentials-for-yoothemepro/addon/forms/integration.md

 ## 1. Create a Form Area

-A form must be structured inside of a Section or Column enabled as a [Form Area](form-area).
-Doing so is matter of a few clicks.
+A form must be structured inside of a Section or Column enabled as a [Form Area](form-area), which can be done easily with just a few clicks.

 {% image %}
 ![Create a Form Area](/assets/ytp/forms/integration/create-form-area.gif)